Planning a trip to Split, Croatia, and looking for the best things to do in Split?

 Centrally located on Croatia’s Dalmatian coast, Split has a must-visit historic center.
-While there are many fun things to do in Split that make it a splendid destination in its own right, it also makes a great base for day trips.
+While there are many fun things to do in Split that make it a splendid destination in its own right, it also makes an excellent base for day trips to explore more of Croatia.

 Split has a long history, dating back to Greek and then Roman times.
 Most famously, it was the place that Roman emperor Diocletian chose to have a palace built for his retirement.